 No one likes arguing about money.
 Especially when it’s with the person you share your life with.
 According to www.marriage.com, financial stress is the #2 cause of divorce.

-Knowing the importance of planning a home budget, how can you not doing everything in your power to reduce the opportunities for money fights?
+Knowing the importance of planning a home budget, how can you not do everything in your power to reduce the opportunities for money fights?

 17. Improve your overall quality of life